 API Authentication can be done in various ways, but all of them have the same goal: to protect and manage the API consumers.
 In this article, we'll show some concepts of API security during the consume.

 For the majority of APIs, the authentication data is sent via

 Headers.
 Like in a message, they represent the header of your requisition.
-That's where you should send your credentials for the API for validation.
+That's where you should send your credentials to the API for validation.

 The first step of authentication is to understand which type the API uses, usually found in their documentation.
 The authentication types are: Basic, Bearer, Token, OAuth, in some cases the authentication can be sent via

 QueryString (?token=123) or even in its body.
 In LinkApi, we have all of these types encapsulated and ready to configure.
-Check more info in Creating a Private App.
+Check more info in Creating a Private Component.

 Inside LinkApi, you can create Tenants to segregate credentials or triggers.
 If you have different authentications for the same platforms, we strongly recommend using Tenants.
-Click the Capybara icon on the top right and select Tenants to create a new one.
+Click Distribution and select Tenants to create a new one.

 On the menu, you can easily change the selected Tenant.

 Click on the Capybara icon and select Credentials with the desired Tenant selected.

 Each credential is related to a Tenant and a Component, so you don't mix them up.